Blog

 The subject line is the first thing your potential client sees before opening an email.
 It is not enough to create a compelling subject line for a cold sales email, but to write an equally impressive one for a follow-up.

-You should write direct and sharp subject lines that clearly show your intention.
+You should write direct and sharp subject lines that clearly show your intention and help capture attention.
 This means your subject line must provide key information, that is, the goal you are trying to achieve.
-When it feels natural, use the recipient’s name in the email subject line.
+When it feels natural, use the recipient's name in the email subject line.

 Also, ask a question that can only be answered by reading the entire email.